Access to government buildings

 Does the proportion of people with disability who have difficulty accessing government buildings vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, grouped by Australian states and territories.
-In 2018, 12% of people with disability living in South Australia had difficulty accessing government buildings, compared with 6.6% in Western Australia (please note that some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 13% of people with disability living in Tasmania and 4.2% in both Victoria and Queensland had difficulty accessing government buildings (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview